sayolove/ngu-guide/src/content/docs/en/chapters/chapter-1.md

     - Blood Rituals cost gold and magic to produce blood
     - Magic Spells use blood to produce various effects
 - Accrued blood and spell effects are reset on rebirth
-- In this chat, you’ll mostly be looking to use Poke Yourself with a Tack / Blood Number Boost
+- In this chapter, you’ll mostly be looking to use Poke Yourself with a Tack / Blood Number Boost

 ### ITOPOD (Infinite Tower of Pissed Off Dudes)
 - Unlocked after consuming the ‘Pissed Off Key’ from The Sky, the ITOPOD is a special adventure zone, consisting of floors of enemies to defeat so you can climb up the tower